 I highly recommend downloading the offline map of Koh Phi Phi on the Maps.Me app for your cell phone.
-It’ll be super helpful navigating your way around if you do not have data.
+It’ll be super helpful to navigate your way around if you do not have data.
 This is one thing I always make sure I have before arriving at a new destination.

 Where To Eat & Drink In Koh Phi Phi

 There is a heap of restaurants and cafes in Koh Phi Phi, you certainly won’t have a problem finding what you want to eat.
 Though you may have difficulty finding something which is actually in your price range.

 Being an island the prices here are more expensive generally, and on top of that being a tourist hot spot, prices go up even more.
 I remember being absolutely shocked and scouring the internet trying to find affordable options because they seemed impossible.